Why ‘Mixed-Up Confusion’ Flopped as Bob Dylan’s First Single

-Four songs were worked up at these initial sessions: ‘Mixed-Up Confusion,’ ‘Corina Corina,’ ‘Rocks And Gravel’ and the Arthur Crudup-via-Elvis Presley classic, ‘That's Alright Mama.’
-The first two of which would end up as the ill-fated single released on Dec.
-14, 1962 to unanimous disinterest.
-Perhaps it was simply too soon for the newly celebrated hero of the folk world to make the move to his first love, rock and roll.
+Four songs quickly emerged: "Mixed-Up Confusion," "Corrina Corrina," "Rocks and Gravel" and the Arthur Crudup-via-Elvis Presley classic, "That's All Right."
+The first two ended up as the ill-fated single released on Dec.
+14, 1962, to unanimous disinterest.
+Perhaps it was simply too soon for the newly celebrated hero of the folk world to make the move to his first love, rock 'n' roll.

 Supposedly written in a cab on the way to the sessions, "Mixed-Up Confusion" failed to dent the charts and sank without a trace, ultimately making it one of Dylan's most collectible records.

 "I'm not sure what I based it on," Dylan says in the liner notes to Biograph.
 "It didn't do anything, whatever it was supposed to do."
 He goes on to dismiss the record: "I didn't arrange the session.
 It wasn't my idea."